-- " the current composition of the Board; - " the need for independence; - " the need for diversity in succession planning - " the strategic direction and progress of the Company - " knowledge of specific aspects of the industry; and - " the geographic spread and diversity of the Company's business.
+- " the current composition of the Board;

+- " the need for independence:

+- " the need for diversity in succession planning

+- " the strategic direction and progress of the Company; and - " the geographic spread and diversity of the Company's business.

-If the need for a new Board member is identified and appointed as a casual vacancy, the appointee must stand for election at the next general meeting of shareholders.
+If the need for a new Board member is identified, the appointee must stand for election at the next general meeting of shareholders.
 In order to provide greater transparency around the appointment process, the Company will provide the following information to shareholders on the election of directors:

-" an overview of the process used to identify candidates, including use of a skills matrix or external consultants;
+- " an overview of the process used to identify candidates, including use of a skills matrix or external consultants; - " steps taken to ensure a diverse range of candidates are considered; - " factors taken into account in the selection process; and

-- " steps taken to ensure a diverse range of candidates are considered; - " factors taken into account in the selection process; and - " a statement from the Board as to whether it supports the proposed candidate(s) nomination.
+" a statement from the Board as to whether it supports the proposed candidate(s) nomination.